Elementary School Programs

 How to Prepare for the Field Trip

-2. Plan to arrive in the park at 9:45 am to leave 15 minutes for a snack and toilet break before you come into the Ecology Centre.
+Plan to arrive in the park at least 15 minutes before your program begins for a snack and washroom break.
 This is especially important if you are visiting with younger children.
 There is no snack break during the program.

-4. Remind adult assistants that the forest is a great place to unwind… and unplug.
+Remind students and adults that the forest is a great place to unwind… and unplug.
 Please leave electronic devices at home.
 If you’d like to take photographs, keep your camera or phone in a zippered pocket during the rest of the field trip to make sure that it is safe and dry.

 When you arrive at the Ecology Centre, check in at the front desk.
 As your students explore the Centre, our program staff will speak with you about the program and the learning needs of your group.